To unite people and resources to improve lives in Pettis County.

 United Way envisions a world where every individual has an opportunity to succeed, and entire communities thrive as a result.
 We're getting a little closer everyday, with help from thousands of people throughout Pettis County and the surrounding area.

 Our work is fueled by the passion of 560 volunteers and 3,000 donors who give their time, their money and their voice to improve the lives of others.

 Every day, our volunteers, donors and advocates are making a lasting difference in so many ways.
 That can mean helping a child learn to read, donating money to make sure people have access to quality health care to include mental health, addressing food insecurity and advocating for resources to support employment efforts.

 How We Work

-The United Way of Pettis County has a proud tradition of nearly sixety years of service to Sedalia and Pettis County.
+The United Way of Pettis County has a proud tradition of over 50 years of service to Sedalia and Pettis County.
 It was founded in order to provide the most cost-effective method of raising funds for the county's basic charitable organizations.
-Our United Way accomplished this goal fifty years ago, and it continues to do so today.
+Our United Way accomplished this goal over fifty years ago, and it continues to do so today.